hoverdart/cats/README.md

 ## Cats!!
-Simple Next.js website using Tailwind's column system I show all the cats (these are not my cats)
+Simple Next.js website using Tailwind's column system to show all of the cats

+Bear witness to these feline beauties
+ (these are not my cats)